 Monitoring Phenotypic Switching in Candida albicans and the Use of Next-Gen Fluorescence Reporters

 Frazer, Corey, Aaron D Hernday, and Richard J Bennett.
 2019.
-“Monitoring Phenotypic Switching in Candida albicans and the Use of Next-Gen Fluorescence Reporters”.
+“Monitoring Phenotypic Switching in Candida Albicans and the Use of Next-Gen Fluorescence Reporters”.
 Curr Protoc Microbiol 53 (1): e76.

 Abstract